Packing List for India: Essentials For Your Journey

 What to wear in religious sites in India

 The dominant religion in India is Hinduism, and while it’s generally conservative, there aren’t any strict dress codes.
 Western clothing styles are quite common, especially in tourist areas.
+When it comes to religion and culture, there are two main things to consider when packing for India:

 First, when visiting religious sites, wearing shorts is typically not allowed for both men and women.
 Additionally, covering your head and shoulders may be required in many temples or ashrams.